Supposeduck30/bitcoin-mining-algorithms/README.md

 ## How it works
 #### 1. Sets up the block data
 - The algorithm creates a fake block header with fixed parts like version, previous hash, Merkle root, and timestamp, essentially replicating the bitcoin mining network
+  Version - Block format version number, which tells the network what rules to use Previous hash - The hash of the previous block in the chain Merkle root - A single hash representing all the transactions in this block Timestamp - The time the block was created, as a timestamp

+#### 2. Picks a difficulty
+- It decides how hard it should be to find a valid hash (The actual bitcoin difficulty is in the realistic algorithim, while a very easy difficulty is in the simplified version)

+#### 3. Tries a random nonces
+- It picks random numbers called nonces and adds them to the block header (random 32-bit number that is used a sort of random seed which helps find the hash)

+#### 4. Hash the header twice
+- It runs the block headertwice through the hash function

+#### 5. Check the hash
+- It looks at the hash to see if it meets the difficulty

+#### 6. Repeat until success
+- It goes through millions of attempts